ssark/Rails-Directory-API/README.md

 ### View all data
 `curl http://localhost:3000/`

 Note: all folder paths should begin with `/` and then the folder name.
 For example, `/root/first_level` is a valid path but `root/first_level` isn't.
-Additionally, because `root` is the root folder, all paths will also start off with `/root`.
-For example, `/root/first_level` is a valid path but `/first_level/root` wouldn't be.

 ## Explanations: